bi-labor/es-mssql/docs/elasticsearch/exercise2.md

 1. Start both using the executables `bin/elasticsearch(.bat)` and `bin/kibana(.bat)`.
 There is no configuration needed; the default setup will work fine

-1. Wait for a few seconds while they start up.
+1. Wait for a few seconds while they start.

     Elasticsearch will print something like this: